Get More Sleep Even If You Pump All Night Long

-If you are having a hard time exclusive pumping or nervous about continuing to night pump when you go back to work I highly encourage you to take this amazing breast pumping course by a real certified lactation consultant.
+If you are having a hard time exclusive pumping or are nervous about continuing tonight’s pump when you go back to work I highly encourage you to take this amazing breast pumping course by a real certified lactation consultant.

 When To Expect A Full 8 Hours Of Sleep?

-Most of us (me included) will continue to wake up along with baby up until the first year.
-But baby does start taking longer stretches with time.
+Most of us (me included) will continue to wake up along with our baby up until the first year.
+But the baby does start taking longer stretches with time.

 How to Stop Pumping Overnight?